LmaA-aD/AdKats/README.md

 Use @whatis [preMessageID] to find out what a particular ID links to before using it in commands.<br/><br/>

-<b>Anywhere a reason or message is needed, a preMessage ID can be used instead.</b>
+<b>Anywhere a reason or message is needed, a preMessage ID can be used instead.</b><br/>
+Example: 4th preMessage is "Baserape.
+Do not shoot uncap."<br/>
+"@punish muffinman 4" will punish them for the above reason.
+Even more useful is using report IDs with this, for example someone reports muffinman for "baseraping asshat" and gets report ID 283.
+You don't want "baseraping asshat" to be the actual reason entered, so you can just do "@punish 283 4", and he will get the proper punish message.
 </p>
 <h3>TeamSwap</h3>
 <p>
 TeamSwap is NOT an autobalancer (look up other plugins for that functionality), it is for manual player moving only.<br/><br/>

 TeamSwap is a server-smart player moving system which offers two major benefits over the default system.
 Normally when trying to move a player to a full team the command just fails at the server level, now the player is dropped on a